-- information systems and economic performance - how can information systems make an organisation more competitive? - what does it mean for an organisation to be competitive, anyway? - where do information and information systems fit into the processes that make an organisation effective? - · so we'll look at: - economics: competition and markets - information systems and strategies some basic economics some basic economics supply, demand, markets
+- information systems and economic performance - how can information systems make an organisation more competitive? - what does it mean for an organisation to be competitive, anyway? - where do information and information systems fit into the processes that make an organization effective? - · so we'll look at: - economics: competition and markets - information systems and strategies some basic economics some basic economics supply, demand, markets

 - economics is about the allocation of scarce resources amongst possible uses

 - · individual behaviour

 - basic model of allocation

 - two key features

 - opportunism

 - rationality

-- note the opposition between these!

-- remember the notion of BOUNDED rationality

-- limits of information

-- limits of time

-- · economics talks about iteration

-- the outcomes of repeated events

-- it's the steady state that matters

-- · marginality is the effect of iteration

 - utility

 - the benefit an individual receives

-- marginal utility
+- · marginal utility

-- \bullet the amount of utility gained by adding one unit
+- the amount of utility gained by adding one unit

 - marginal utility often decreases with numbers

 - similarly:

-- cost & marginal cost
+- cost, and marginal cost